How To Light Large Paintings

 Large paintings are breathtaking when displayed well.
 They dominate a room, set the emotional tone of a home or gallery and become the first thing visitors notice when they enter the space.
 But they are also the hardest artworks to light correctly.

 Smaller pieces can be lit with a single focused beam.
-Large artworks need more planning.
+Large artworks need more planning, especially when using high-output lighting for large paintings.
 You have to consider distance, beam spread, number of light fittings, angle, ceiling height and how to keep the illumination even from edge to edge.
 When done well a large painting feels powerful.
 When done poorly even a fifty thousand dollar piece can look flat, uneven or washed out.

-This guide explains exactly how to light large paintings in homes, galleries and museums using the same methods we use at Banno Lighting.
+This guide explains exactly how to light large paintings in homes, galleries and museums using museum lighting methods for paintings, the same methods we use at Banno Lighting.

 ————————————